NTNUI/koiene-booking-h20/README.md

 ![Back end CI](https://github.com/NTNUI/koiene-booking/workflows/Back%20end%20CI/badge.svg)

 ## Description
-Internal system for members and volunteers in NTNUI.
+Internal system for members and volunteers in NTNUI used for administering cabin bookings.

 The `backend` folder contains the Django app, while the `frontend-koie-booking` folder contains the vue app.